 He recognizes that if Antonio had not been born in the United States, he likely would not have survived.
 Benjie is also fully aware that the lifesaving, innovative medicines Antonio received at birth enabled him to get through the difficult early days and months of his life.

 While Benjie’s story is unique, its one we hear countless times that underscore why we need a research and scientific environment that encourages collaboration and provides hope in fighting some of our most difficult to treat illnesses.
+It’s also why we need to stop the abusive practices which are too often standing in the way of patients and their medicines.

 Ready to Get Involved?